nv-legate/legate/docs/legate/source/networking-wheels.rst

 OpenMPI and one for MPICH.
 Most of the time this process works automatically and does not require user intervention.
 However, in rare cases, the user may need to manually specify the MPI wrapper to use.
-For example, the following error indicates that wrapper may have to be chosen explicitly
+For example, the following error indicates that the wrapper may have to be chosen explicitly

 .. code-block:: bash